 Ocular lymphatics correlate more closely with the venous system.
 Findings show that ocular structures differ in their lymphatic makeup.
 The retina is lymphatic free, the lacrimal glands are lymphatic rich, and the iris is lymphatic inducible.

 The ophthalmic artery and its branches travel near the optic nerve.
 The central retinal artery runs in the dural sheath of the optic nerve.
-The central retinal artery also has a sympathetic nerve plexus, called the nerve of Tiedemann, that surrounds it.
+The central retinal artery also has a sympathetic nerve plexus, called the nerve of Tiedemann that surrounds the neurovascular bundle.

 Ciliary muscles and the six extrinsic eye muscles receive vascular supply by branches of the ophthalmic artery.
 Long posterior ciliary arteries provide blood to the ciliary muscles.
 The superior, lateral, medial and inferior rectus muscles receive blood from anterior ciliary arteries.
 Each rectus muscle receives supply from two anterior ciliary arteries, except the lateral rectus which receives blood from only one artery.
 The lateral muscular artery also supplies the lateral and superior rectus as well as the superior oblique muscle.
 The medial muscular branch supplies the inferior and medial rectus and inferior oblique muscles.